 With the system of bilateral limits and the Single Obligation Structure, counterparty exposure is managed directly by the EURO1 participants:

-- All participants contribute in equal shares to a Liquidity Pool of at least EUR 1 billion (which constitutes the maximum possible exposure of any two participants) in the form of cash deposits held with the ECB.
+- All participants contribute in equal shares to a Liquidity Pool (which constitutes the maximum possible exposure of any two participants) in the form of cash deposits held with the ECB.

 - The bilateral limits do not restrict the bilateral payment flows between the individual participants.
 Banks can send payments to any of the other participants within the limit of the total amount of their Debit Cap.

 - The overall risk a bank can bring to the system is limited to the amount of the Maximum Debit Cap set at system level.
-In case of a change of the number of participants, the amount of the Maximum Debit Cap may be revised - as recommended following user consultation - within a range between a minimum and maximum amount, the latter currently being at EUR 500 million.
+In case of a change of the number of participants, the amount of the Maximum Debit Cap may be revised - as recommended following user consultation.
 Any revision of the amount of the Maximum Debit Cap is notified in advance to the Participants.

 - The risk for a participant based on a single failure is capped at the amount of the limits granted to the failing participant.

 - EURO1 Banks can adjust the discretionary element of their limits to the other participants up until 07:00 CET on the same day, allowing banks to quickly react to changing circumstances.